fluxcd/flux2/docs/cmd/gotk_create_helmrelease.md

       --chart-version string      Helm chart version, accepts a semver range (ignored for charts from GitRepository sources) --depends-on stringArray    HelmReleases that must be ready before this release can be installed, supported formats '<name>' and '<namespace>/<name>'
   -h, --help                      help for helmrelease
-      --release-name string       name used for the Helm release, defaults to a composition of '[<target-namespace>-]<hr-name>'
+      --release-name string       name used for the Helm release, defaults to a composition of '[<target-namespace>-]<HelmRelease-name>'
       --source string             source that contains the chart (<kind>/<name>) --target-namespace string   namespace to install this release, defaults to the HelmRelease namespace --values string             local path to the values.yaml file